pauleveritt/pauleveritt.github.io/src/productive/debugging/sorted_listings/index.rst

 Our listings appear in the order they were added, not in alphabetical order.
 Let's fix that, while making a bigger database of random todos.
-We'll use this to show more debugging featuers:
+We'll use this to show more debugging features:

 - Break on exceptions